Skip to main content

 3.7(2,342 reviews)

-Situated in Tha Sut village within Mueang Chiang Rai District, this cultural attraction offers direct contact with the Long Neck Karen people, an ethnic minority known for their tradition of wearing brass neck rings as a mark of cultural identity.
-The site provides a window into a way of life distinct from mainstream Thai culture, with traditional dress, handmade crafts, and daily practices on display.
-For travellers with a genuine interest in northern Thailand's ethnic diversity, it offers context that goes beyond the typical tourist circuit.
-Visitors can expect a small, village-style setting where community members are present and crafts are often available for purchase.
-The atmosphere is relatively informal, and the experience is largely self-guided.
-It is worth noting that the site carries a mixed reputation among travellers, with some finding it a meaningful cultural encounter and others feeling the environment has a commercial quality.
-Approaching the visit with openness and measured expectations will shape the experience significantly.
-A few practical points are worth considering before going.
-Specific opening hours are not widely published, so confirming times locally or through accommodation in Chiang Rai before making the trip is advisable.
+Situated in Tha Sut village within Mueang Chiang Rai District, this cultural site offers direct contact with the Kayan Lahwi people, an ethnic minority recognised for their tradition of wearing brass neck rings as a mark of cultural identity.
+It provides a window into a way of life distinct from mainstream Thai culture, with traditional dress, handmade crafts, and daily practices on display for those with a genuine interest in northern Thailand's ethnic diversity.
+Visitors can expect a small, village-style setting where community members are present and crafts are available for purchase.
+The atmosphere is informal and the experience is largely self-guided.
+The site carries a mixed reputation among travellers — some find it a meaningful cultural encounter, while others feel the environment has a noticeably commercial quality.
+Approaching the visit with measured expectations and an awareness of this tension will shape the experience considerably.
+A few practical points are worth considering before making the trip.
+Specific opening hours are not widely published, so confirming times locally or through Chiang Rai accommodation in advance is advisable.
 Modest clothing is appropriate as a sign of respect.
 Purchasing crafts directly from community members is one of the more tangible ways to ensure the visit benefits those living there.
-A local guide can provide useful historical and cultural context that the site itself may not offer independently.
+Visiting with a knowledgeable local guide can provide historical and cultural context that the site itself does not consistently offer.

 Experience hints